 All decisions need to be in line with what's needed to address the climate and ecological emergency.
 Commitments to tackle the crisis are meaningless if they're contradicted by spending on and support for high-carbon activity.
 All plans and investment spending must align with the need to cut emissions and increase the resilience of the area to climate impacts.
-Local government pension schemes must also stop investing in climate-wrecking gas, oil and coal companies, as set out in priority 10.
+Local government pension schemes must also stop investing in climate-wrecking gas, oil and coal companies.